cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 * To realize the completely optimized performance profile discussed on
   {{operational-considerations}}, we should define a version of AnnotatedCommit that sends a SplitCommit instead of a normal Commit.

-* There is currently no confidentiality or authenticity provided for the annotations in the annotated messages, except that (a) the membership proofs are matched against the appropriate tree hashes, and (b) the `tree_hash_after` and `resolution_index` fields are authenticated by the `confirmation_tag` in a Commit (the latter rather indirectly).
-It could be useful to be able to make the annotations private within a group, especially in cases where tree information is not otherwise available to the DS.

 * There is no signaling within the group of whether any members are light clients, and if so which ones.
 This was omitted because it didn't seem